HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 Barbed Tubing Adaptor Sterilization:
 1. Place luer adaptors in a clean 50 mL Falcon tube and fill with 10% bleach.
 2. Allow adaptors to sit in bleach for 10 mins, shaking several times throughout.
 3. Rinse 3x with RO water while shaking if available.
-If no RO is available, rinse individual adaptors in sample water from the niskin or bottle 3x immediately before sampling.
+If no RO is available, rinse individual adaptors in sample water from the Niskin or bottle 3x immediately before sampling.

 Tube Sterilization Method (RO Available):
 1. Prepare a 10% bleach solution in one of the buckets (6-10 L total, depending on needs).
 Then, grab two sterile buckets and fill one with RO water (6-10 L total, depending on needs).
 Leave the other sterile bucket for peristaltic tubing storage post-sterilization.